 The Commission considers that proposals requesting a contribution from the EU of between EUR 4 to 5 million per lighthouse city and between EUR 0.5 and 1 million per follower city would allow this specific challenge to be addressed appropriately.
 Typically, projects should have a duration of 48 to 60 months.

-Please find under our contact details an agenda.
+Please find under our contact details and a detailed agenda hereunder.

 Anja De Cunto (firstname.lastname@example.org)